Bamidele123456/NGN/README.md

 # Elev8 Stage 0 API

-This is my Elev8 Stage 0 submission built with Node.js and Express.
+This is my Elev8 Stage 0 submission built with Node.js and Express .

 ## Endpoint